ahungry/janet-code/target/super/README.md

 recompiling the amalg janet source, otherwise non BIF will not work in the thread callbacks due to symbol missing in global resolution stuff.

+# License

+Copyright Matthew Carter <m@ahungry.com>

+Some works are under MIT license, some are GPLv2.

+All source is available at this repository you fetched the file from.

+If you make a derivative work, you need to ahdere to the license here (as well as those in the dependencies, which may be GPLv2 in the case of the mongoose/circlet stuff).

 # TODO

 Try out these: